kresnasatya/dev.kresna.me/src/posts/duo-serverless-in-one-repository.md

 author: Kresna Satya
 ---

-> *2024-12-28: This post updated by add Cloudflare Functions (Pages) as serveless functions into single repository.
-Then, I give a brief syntax of serveless functions in Cloudflare, Netlify, and Vercel.
+> *2024-12-28: This post updated by add Cloudflare Functions (Pages) as serverless functions into single repository.
+Then, I give a brief syntax of serverless functions in Cloudflare, Netlify, and Vercel.
 The demo is a GET request as API and attach it into frontend in order to make a "Fullstack Vibes".*

 ## Background